CraftAcademyLabs/ca_course_v2/week_05/material/extra/02_CI_CD_Coverage_Guide.md

 ![](../images/semaphore_client_config.png)

-And that should do it for the client!
+Remember to change the build settings for pull requests - and that should do it for the client!

 # Setting up Continous Deployment with Heroku